fenagoOrg/AI-AIOps-Automation-Essentials2/Make_Lab1.md

-# Use Case: Automated Lead Capture and Follow-up.
+# Use Case: Automated Lead Capture and Follow-up.(Make.com)
 This project will automate the process of collecting leads from a Google Form, storing them in a Google Sheet, and sending a welcome email via Gmail to each new lead.